Catch The Action Before It's Gone!

-At just five days each September, Kentucky Downs hosts one of the shortest thoroughbred horse racing meets in North America.
-Though short, the five day meet features $10 million in purses, with a nation-leading average of $2 million in purses per day.
+At just five days each year, Kentucky Downs hosts one of the shortest thoroughbred horse racing meets in North America.
+Though short, the five day meet features more than $10 million in purses, with a nation-leading average of over $2 million in purses per day.

 Kentucky Downs is home to America's ONLY European-style (all turf) racecourse, and at one mile and five sixteenths in length, it is one of the longest tracks in the nation as well.
 Unlike other racetracks, which are typically oval, the course at Kentucky Downs features undulation and a unique shape.
 With subtle elevation changes throughout the course, a sweeping turn into the stretch run, and a quarter-mile dash from the end of the final turn to the finish line, racing at Kentucky Downs is an exciting experience for both those racing and those cheering.